Posted on

 Superfast Steel Epoxy Putty Stick

-Epoxy putty used to formulate new parts and for high-strength adhesion of metal-to-metal and plastic-to-metal
+Epoxy putty used to fabricate new parts and for high-strength adhesion of metal-to-metal and plastic-to-metal

 Case Study PDF